Configure a GPIO-Controlled Stepper Motor

 The gpiostepper model of the motor component supports bipolar stepper motors controlled by basic stepper driver chips (such as DRV8825, A4988, or TMC2209) that take step and direction input through GPIO and move the motor one step per pulse.

-To configure a gpiostepper motor as a component of your machine, first configure the board to which the motor driver is wired.
-Then, add the motor:
+To use a gpiostepper motor as a component of your machine, first wire your motor to a suitable stepper motor driver, which is in turn wired to a board.
+Configure the board to which the motor driver is wired.
+Then configure the motor:

-Navigate to the Config tab of your machine’s page in the Viam app.
-Click on the Components subtab and click Create component.
+Navigate to the CONFIGURE tab of your machine’s page in the Viam app.
+Click the + icon next to your machine part in the left-hand menu and select Component.
 Select the motor type, then select the gpiostepper model.
-Enter a name for your motor and click Create.
+Enter a name or use the suggested name for your motor and click Create.

 Screenshot of a gpiostepper motor config with the step and dir pins configured to pins 13 and 15.